next-multilingual/next-multilingual/README.md

 - All URLs will use a locale prefix - this is currently a limitation of Next.js where the default locale does not use a prefix.
 - Smart language detection that dynamically renders the homepage, without using redirections.
 - The ability to use localized URLs (e.g. `/en-us/contact-us` for U.S. English and `/fr-ca/nous-joindre` for Canadian French).
-- Automatically generated alternative links for SEO, using localized URLs.
+- Automatically generate canonical and alternate links optimized for SEO.
 - Modular localized string configuration support that works just like CSS (no more files containing shared strings).

 ## Usage

-If you prefer to see a complete implementation, look in the `example` directory, otherwise the section below will provide a step-by-step configuration guide.
+For those who prefer to jump right into the action, look in the `example` directory for an end-to-end implementation of `next-multilingual`.
+For the rest, the section below will provide a complete configuration guide in 3 simple steps.

-### Step 1: Configure Next.js
+### ✔️ Step 1️: Configure Next.js

 There are many options to configure in Next.js to achieve our goals.
 We offer two APIs to simplify this step:

-1) The `getMulConfig` function.
+#### 〰️ `getMulConfig` (simple config)

 Short for "get multilingual configuration", this function will generate a Next.js config that will meet most use cases.
 Simply add the following code in your application's `next.config.js`: